Configure and deploy user flows

 2. If you’ve configured an Access Token or ID Token service extension, you can select it under Service Extensions.
 Click Add to save.

-4. To save the complete user flow, click Deploy… at the top of the page.
+4. To save the complete user flow, click Commit and Deploy at the top of the page and proceed to the next section.

 API

-1. No additional configuration is needed for API apps.
-On the user flow configuration page, click Deploy… at the top of the page.
+No additional configuration is needed for API apps.

 Orchestrator resources